TBolton2000/kafka-node-faas-app/README.md

 Then compress the entire folder as a `.zip` file with the dependancies installed.

-Then `target/kafka-java-faas-app-1.0.jar` can be uploaded to AWS Lambda as a lambda function.
+Then the zip file can be uploaded to AWS Lambda as a lambda function.

 ![](img/nodejs-lambda-upload-function.png)